What is the alfalfa weevil?

 Additional resources

-For assistance with alfalfa weevil management and other agricultural pest issues, contact your local agricultural extension office or entomology expert.
+For assistance with alfalfa weevil management and other agricultural pest issues, contact your local agricultural extension office.